Rachel Mitchell’s Kavanaugh Report Just Tells Republicans What They Want to Hear

 But impugning the victim’s truthfulness is not how someone who’s spent a lifetime investigating and prosecuting sex crimes goes about her work.
 One of Mitchell’s former longtime deputies, Matthew Long, told Mother Jones that her 11th-hour memo to the Senate was “absolutely disingenuous” because it bore little resemblance to the kind of investigative work her own office handles — from how to treat the memories of victims of sexual assault to the dearth of evidence Mitchell considered.
 “Her only analysis should have been: The process you’ve given me, the information we have, is insufficient,” Long said, adding that Mitchell taught him that memory holes are typically “corroborative” of traumatic experiences.
 In another interview, Long charged that Mitchell “abandoned what she knows to be true in favor of being a political operative.”

 Perhaps the biggest tell in Mitchell’s entire memorandum comes at the very end, where she suggests that Ford’s version of events was faulty and inconclusive because of the “activities of congressional Democrats.”
 Mitchell doesn’t lay out the logic behind that assertion.
-Instead, she appends a timeline laying out the evolution of how Ford’s allegations came to light: from the moment she contacted Representative Anna Eshoo and a Post tip line in early July through her various dealings with Dianne Feinstein’s office and the steps the committee took between then and September, when knowledge of Ford’s then-anonymous letter to Feinstein was leaked to The Intercept.
+Instead, she appends a timeline laying out the evolution of how Ford’s allegations came to light: from the moment she contacted Representative Anna Eshoo and a Post tip line in early July through her various dealings with Dianne Feinstein’s office and the steps the committee took between then and September, when knowledge of Ford’s then-anonymous letter to Feinstein was leaked to the Intercept.
 Is it a coincidence the loudest complaint from Republicans is how Ford’s allegations exploded into the open, not so much their substance?
 Mitchell’s tidy chronology of it all only gives cover to those grievances.

 The most obvious gaping hole in Mitchell’s report is Kavanaugh himself: There’s nothing about his faulty memory, credibility, drinking habits, or demeanor under oath worth exploring for her.
 And God knows there’s more than enough in the congressional record for even a mildly curious sex-crimes prosecutor to go after.
 As independent journalist Marcy Wheeler has observed, that Mitchell fails to take account of her rather effective examining of Kavanaugh’s own 1982 calendar — which identifies by name a number of the partygoers Ford named in her allegations, including the ubiquitous Mark Judge — should give anyone pause about her objectivity and motivations.